 - Pose in front of The Puck Building featured in Will & Grace and American Psycho

-- Stop at the coffee shop seen in Sex and the City movie and Spider-Man 2
+- Stop at the coffee shop seen in the Sex and the City movie and Spider-Man 2

 - Explore St. Mark’s Place to see locations from Desperately Seeking Susan, Broad City and Mad Men